-In fact, you might already have everything in your kitchen pantry to make these pancakes right now!
+In fact, you might already have everything in your kitchen pantry needed to make these pancakes right now!

-How Can You Make Pancakes Without Eggs?
+How To Make Pancakes Without Eggs

 The simple secret trick?
 Just add a little vinegar to your pancake batter!

 Seriously, that’s all there is to it.
 No need for flax eggs or applesauce.
-Vinegar will react with the baking soda, making the batter bubble up and causing the pancakes to rise as they cook.
+Vinegar will react with the baking soda, making the pancake batter bubble up and causing the pancakes to rise as they cook.

 If you’ve ever tried a vegan pancake recipe that turned out flat, gummy, or disappointingly unlike the soft and fluffy homemade pancakes you remember from your childhood, this recipe will completely change your idea of vegan pancakes.

-Also Try These Vegan Brownies
+Also try these Vegan Brownies

 Vegan Pancake Recipes – 5 Ways

-Chocolate Chip Pancakes – obviously I’m partial to this one
+Chocolate Chip Pancakes – obviously I’m partial to this one.

-Or replace 1/4 cup of the milk with mashed banana, for vegan banana pancakes
+Or replace 1/4 cup of the milk with mashed banana, for vegan banana pancakes.

-Vegan Pancake Ingredients
+Fluffy Vegan Pancake Ingredients